Domain-Specific Language (DSL) Manual for VizSciFlow and its derivatives

 Add New Service

 Experienced users can extend the capabilities of the system by adding new services to it.
 It is important to decide the input and output of the tool.
 You may have multiple threads in the tool, but it must have a single synchrounous exit point.
-Different types of tools can be integrated into SciClone system.
+Different types of tools can be integrated into VizSciFlow system.

 1. Python code: You can wrap python code in the code editor as a tool.
 If you need a module from PyPi, add the module to pip install textbox.